ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/3_SelectGoal.md

 ### 2. Assess Feasibility
 - **Skills Match**: Choose an SDG that suits your team’s abilities.
 If you’re strong in AI, SDG 3 (Health) could use TensorFlow for disease detection.
 - **Resource Availability**: Ensure you can access data or tools (e.g., Google Maps for SDG 11—Sustainable Cities).
-- **Timeline Fit**: With the deadline on March 28, 2025, pick a goal you can address in 6-8 weeks (e.g., a simple app vs. a complex system).
+- **Timeline Fit**: With the deadline on April 30, 2025, pick a goal you can address in 6-8 weeks (e.g., a simple app vs. a complex system).

 ### 3. Research and Validate
 - **UN Data**: Visit [sdgs.un.org](https://sdgs.un.org) for statistics (e.g., 70% of Pakistan’s water sources are contaminated, per the Pakistan Council of Research).